 It is time to demand more of your elected and appointed officials.
 The citizens can no longer afford to subsidize ethically deficient, inept individuals who often because of favoritism, nepotism, and cronyism, are artificially elevated into positions of authority.
 We must make wiser use of our tax dollars and insist, along with our fellow citizens, that morally grounded and highly astute individuals are chosen to hold these positions in the future.

 With your vote, I intend to streamline, restructure, and consolidate (where possible), our police force to make it more efficient and effective across the board.
 I will begin with my administration, work through to middle management, and conclude with a review the most rookie employee in the organization, to ensure that everyone is in the position that they are most qualified to hold and most beneficial to the mission of the agency.
 Favoritism, nepotism, and cronyism has no place inside the four walls of the Jacksonville Sheriff's Office.
-An administration led by Dr. Tony Cummings will put a stop to this on day one.
+A Dr. Tony Cummings administration will put a stop to this on day one.

 Honesty * Equality * Fairness * Respect